jeffreyhanson/raptr/cran-comments.md

   + _libs: To improve performance, many functions in the package are written in C++.
 This has resulted in a large ./libs folder.
 The ./libs folder could be reduced in size by rewriting the functions in R, however, this would severely reduce the usability of the package.
 I would prefer to keep the C++ functions and the large ./libs folder._

-* checking files in 'vignettes' ...
-NOTE
-  The following directory looks like a leftover from 'knitr':
-  'figure'

-  _The vignette uses packages listed under 'Suggests' that are not available on CRAN.
-Since CRAN attempts to build package vignettes during the checking process, this would normally result in an ERROR.
-To avoid this, I have adopted the method used by Scott Chamberlain (eg. in the [elastic R package](https://github.com/ropensci/elastic) to pre-compile Rmarkdown vignettes as regular markdown documents on my computer._

 # Downstream dependencies
 This package is not present on CRAN and therefore has no packages depending on it.
 As a consequence, there were no issues detected when running devtools::revdep_check().